sudorook/fonts-jambo/README.md

 # Jambo Mono Fonts

-Slightly tweaked Ubuntu Mono fonts patched with the Nerd Fonts icon set.
+Slightly tweaked Ubuntu Mono fonts patched with the [Nerd fonts](https://github.com/ryanoasis/nerd-fonts) icon set.
 They are merely intended as fixes to several slight flaws in the original and not as a new font project.

 ## Alterations